 mathematical modeling skills .
 Without relevant situations, students are reduced to mere performers, applying formulas without constructing them.
 Mathematics teaching thus risks training "calculators" rather than analytical and creative "thinkers," a skill that is nevertheless essential in today's world.

-To verify these hypotheses and respond to this problem, the present work aims to analyze the impact of non-contextualization on the development of modeling skills, to propose concrete solutions anchored in the realities of Goma, and to evaluate how a local approach can improve the relevance of teaching.
+To verify these hypotheses and respond to this problem, the present work aims to analyze the impact of non-contextualization on the development of modeling skills, to propose concrete solutions anchored in the realities of Goma, and to evaluate how a local approach can improve the relevance of teaching and learning.

 Part 1: State of play of modeling in Congolese secondary education